joachim-gassen/tidycovid19/README.md

 <img src="man/figures/Example-1.png" style="display: block; margin: auto;" />

 The data comes with two meta data sets that describe the data.
-The data frame `tidycovid19_data_sources` provides short descriptions and links for each data source used by the package.
+The data frame `tidycovid19_data_sources` listed above provides short descriptions and links for each data source used by the package.
 The data frame `tidycovid19_variable_defintions` provides variable definitions for each variable included in the merged country-day data frame provided by `download_merged_data()`:

 ``` r
 data(tidycovid19_variable_definitions)